strudel-science/strudel-kit/CONTRIBUTING.md

 If you have an idea for a new Task Flow, the first thing you should do is make a post about it in the [Propose a Task Flow discussion thread](https://github.com/orgs/strudel-science/discussions/42).
 This helps socialize your ideas immediately and prevent duplicate efforts.
 The top post in that thread indicates what goes into proposing a Task Flow: the name of the flow, the scientific motivation, and any examples that exist in current software.
 Examples could be something you have built or not, as long as they help communicate the common pattern you want to encapsulate into a Task Flow template.

 Once you have made a post in the thread, other members of the community can [upvote or comment on](#contributing-to-a-discussion) your proposed Task Flow.
 This helps us vet and iterate on Task Flows while they are in the ideation phase.
 If there is consensus in the thread that this Task Flow is worth building out, one of the [maintainers](#maintainers) will indicate so in the thread and create an issue for the Task Flow using the New Task Flow issue template.
 If you want to lead the creation of this Task Flow, you can say so in the body of the issue.
 This doesn’t necessarily mean that you have to do all the work on the Task Flow, but it means that you are making sure the necessary steps are taken to take the Task Flow from idea to design to code.

+If you prefer, feel free to skip the discussion and open a new issue directly using the [New Taskflow/ Variation/ Component Issue template](https://github.com/strudel-science/strudel-kit/issues/new?template=new-task-flow--variation--component.md).
+Please include any relevant details or examples of existing patterns related to your proposal.
+The team will review your submission and discuss the next steps for developing the design.

 ### Designing a Task Flow